Erosion control, farm land restoration and conservation of montane rainforest through afforestation and beekeeping in Lushoto District, Tanzania

 The Kizanda Environmental Group in Mayo under leadership of Mr. Magogo who is a retired forest specialist and the Pentecostal Church Conservation Group in Yoghoi under Priest Johana Mtangi have chosen their weapons to fight for sustainability: afforestation and apiculture.
 Planting trees on road sides and on farms to control erosion, to secure future supply of fire and construction wood and to protect the water sources in combination with beekeeping will lead in their eyes to the immediate and mid-term solution of their villages’ problems.
 If farmers plant trees and thereby forsake to grow crops on the spot where the tree is growing this tree needs to have as many additional values besides erosion control as possible.
 Therefore especially ornamental trees whose flowers bees feed upon will be planted next to the roads.
 The farmers who become trained in beekeeping will then produce honey that eases the families income situation to such an extent that they don’t rely entirely on their crop production or even the vending of coal and firewood any more.
 The remaining trees will be planted as little plantation forests that provide the fire and construction wood in the future, whereas the trees planted on community land around the water sources will be declared as protected forest under village law.
 And then eventually all these measures will contribute to a longer life of the remaining areas of undisturbed natural forest that is loaded with an unseen variety of species in the Usambaras.

 So much for the theory.
-We will place our reports and field trips regularly on this side but as this is a project funded entirely by German partners the documentation will also be in German I am afraid – at least until someone volunteers to do all the translation work.
+We will place our reports and field trips regularly on this side but as this is a project funded entirely by German partners some of the documentation will also be in German I am afraid – at least until someone volunteers to do all the translation work.

 This project is supported by: Ursula Merz Foundation